Romeo (2007 film)

-Romeo is a 2007 Malayalam romantic comedy film written by Rafi Mecartin and directed by Rajasenan, starring Dileep, Vimala Raman, Sruthi Lakshmi and Samvrutha Sunil in the lead roles Romeo was a commercial success at the box-office.
+Romeo is a 2007 Malayalam romantic comedy film written by Rafi Mecartin and directed by Rajasenan, starring Dileep, Vimala Raman, Samvrutha Sunil and Sruthi Lakshmi in the lead roles.
+Romeo was a commercial success at the box-office.

 Plot

 Manu Krishnan is a male nurse in a reputed hospital.
-He is the son of Ratheesh Kumar, a film junior artist and Lakshmikutty, an ex singer and a judge in a reality show.
+He is the son of Ratheesh Kumar, a junior artist in films, and Lakshmikutty, an ex-singer and a judge in a reality show.
 He has a special relationship with Dr. Priya, but is also in love with Leena, the star contestant in a popular music reality show (where Manu's mother is one of the judges).
 Manu goes in search of a job and arrives at an Agraharam to take care of a mentally ill patient.
-A girl from the Agraharam, Bhama falls in love with him.
+A girl from the Agraharam, Bhama, falls in love with him.
 Now the three girls want to marry Manu but neither of their parents want to have Manu as their son-in-law.
 The rest of the movie is about the trouble Manu goes through when the three meet, and whom he decides to marry.

 Cast

 Soundtrack

-The songs were composed by Alex Paul and lyrics were penned by Vayalar Sarath Chandra Varma.
+The songs were composed by Alex Paul, and the lyrics were written by Vayalar Sarath Chandra Varma.